coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Turing Machines.md

 ![](Pasted%20image%2020231016141645.png)
 # Variants of Turing Machines
 There are some variants of Turing machines, such as multitape machines or nondeterministic machines.
 All of these variants have the same power as a regular Turing machine, which will be shown shortly.
 This property of Turing machines, that they maintain the same power in the face of certain changes in definition, is called **robustness**.
 How do we show robustness?
 Take the example variant of a Turing machine where you can stay still, in addition to moving left or right.
-Can this simulate
+Can this recognize more languages, and thus increase the power of the model?
+For this one at least, the answer is obviously no - you can simulate the new "stay still" feature in the regular Turing machine by just moving back and forth.
+This example contains the key to showing the equivalence of these variants.
+To show two models are equivalent, we show that one can simulate the other.
+## Multitape Turing Machines